Jerome-openclassroom/Lyra_DO_Green_Mesurim/README.md

 A scanned image of 15 leaves was analyzed (300 DPI).

+The dataset consists exclusively of leaves from Hedera helix (common ivy), collected for chlorophyll density analysis.

 Green density (DO_green) was computed via ImageJ.

 Surface areas (total and chlorotic) were measured with MesurimPro.